 Playing Sports without a Mouthguard

 Any kind of zestful exercise can put your teeth at risk.
 Whenever a bunch of people are running around together, there is a risk of collisions and tripping, which can lead to falls that will chip your teeth.
-This includes everything from a professional soccer match to a pickup game of basketball.
+This includes everything from a football to a pickup game of basketball.
 Remember, even sports that are supposedly noncontact come with a surprising amount of contact.
 Whenever you are playing sports, you need to protect your teeth.

 Getting Your Tongue or Cheek Pierced